kritikov/Timeline/README.md

 There is also the periods line that is placed at the top of the graph, and in which each period spreads over a number of consecutive timelines showing that they belong to the same period.

-Usage

 The Timeline includes two files, one in javascript and one in css.
-The javascript includes the Timeline class and its use is done by declaring an instance, passing as a parameter the div in which the editor or viewer will be created.
-The class uses the tl- prefix to declare the various css classes included in the corresponding file.
+For more informations read the included manual.